 The CYCOGS® brand sensor platform reduces the total sensor cost and expands the sensing ability

 with no sensor obstructions in a modular design utilizing local processing and control of the sensor platform while featuring

 a large internal diameter to provide the chassis with maximum interior volume for the supporting structure as well as provides for

 the traversal past the sensor platform of wires, mechanisms and equipment.

-sensor platform has several distinct and independent advantages over the other systems,
+sensor platform possesses several distinct and independent advantages over the other systems,

 such as expanding sensor coverage by scanning processes,

 thus magnifying the sensor’s abilities and range by having direct control over the sensor platform’s position and modes of movement.

 The control includes the ability to direct a sensor’s sensing direction, like to inspect and survey an area.

 local on-board sensor data processing,